01 of 17

 Berkeley - Beverly Hills - Big Sur - Calistoga

-If you want to take a weekend trip in California, I have a lot to tell you about.
-For the past twenty years, I have indulged my wanderlust by exploring California and writing about it so others can go where I went, enjoy what I enjoyed — and avoid all the pitfalls.
-This guide includes more than five dozen places you can go for a quick getaway.
+If you want to take a weekend trip in California, this guide includes more than five dozen places you can go for a quick getaway.

-If you want to look at weekend trips that might be closer to your home, you can skip on over to browse weekend getaways in Northern California or go straight to find out what you can do for a weekend in Southern California.
+If you want to look at weekend trips that might be closer to your home, you can skip on over to browse weekend getaways in Northern California or find out what you can do for a weekend in Southern California.

 In a single day in Berkeley, you can buy a lava lamp, a snake's skeleton or a live snake; attend award-winning theater and symphony performances or enjoy a tribal music concert, and dine on anything from authentic Indian curries to the highest of cuisines.